 Ticks were collected manually by gently detaching them from the calf skin using gloved fingers, taking care to avoid rupture and to retain the mouthparts intact for accurate identification.
 Since the samples were processed immediately and the laboratory was located in close proximity to the collection site, the specimens were placed in clean, labelled containers and temporarily stored under refrigeration to maintain their structural integrity until processing (Plate: 02).
 Laboratory examination followed the standard procedure described by Soulsby (1982).

 Tick specimens were washed in distilled water to remove debris and then cleared in 10% potassium hydroxide (KOH) to dissolve soft tissues and enhance visibility of morphological structures (Plate 03).
 After thorough rinsing in distilled water, the specimens were dehydrated through graded alcohol concentrations (50%, 70%, 90% and absolute alcohol) to prevent structural distortion (Plate 03).
-The dehydrated ticks were subsequently cleared in lactophenol to improve transparency and visualization of diagnostic characters (Plate 04) and mounted on glass slides using DPX mounting medium (Plate 04).
+The dehydrated ticks were subsequently cleared in lactophenol to improve transparency and visualization of diagnostic characters and mounted on glass slides using DPX mounting medium (Plate 04).
 Morphological identification was carried out using standard taxonomic keys with the aid of a Leica DM 1000 LED microscope and LAS V4.10 software, based on diagnostic features such as the basis capituli, scutum, festoons and coxal spurs.